 - keep doing this for about 3-5 minutes but take out and whisk after each minute

 - It is done when the curd can coat the back of a metal spoon.

 Assembly of cake

 - Spread thin dollop of frosting on an 8-inch thin cake board or cake plate.

 - Transfer 1 cake layer to board, face up.

 - Create a dam around the perimeter of the layer using frosting in a pastry bag fitted with a coupler, then spread lemon curd (apprx 1 cup) inside the dam–this prevents the curd from reaching out over edges.

 - Top with second layer, face-up; repeat frosting around perimeter and lemon curd filling.

-- from refrigerator and using same method, frost cake with generous layer of frosting, smoothing again.
+- Remove from refrigerator and using same method, frost cake with generous layer of frosting, smoothing again.